-Habitat disturbance was estimated with Pfankuch' s Index (Pfankuch, 1975).
+Habitat disturbance was estimated with Pfankuch's Index (Pfankuch, 1975).
 This subjective, composite index involves scoring 15 stream channel variables along the upper bank, lower bank, and stream bottom.
+Variables include estimates of plant density on the upper banks, the frequency of raw banks, and how much of the bottom is affected by scouring and deposition.
 High scores represent unstable channels at the reach scale.
 This index has been use to measure stream disturbance in other studies (Townsend et al., 1997).
 Information was also noted on impairment within the stream related to construction activities in the Wash.
 Imperviousness of the watershed was not measured because the relatively small geographic area in which the study took place would likely be uniformly impacted.